 The Controlling Of Emotion

-The restrain of emotion is not an exact science, far from it.
-There are ongoing debates regarding the mind-body connection when it comes to emotional reactivity.
+The restrain of emotions are not an exact science, far from it.
+There is ongoing debate regarding the mind-body connection when it comes to emotional reactivity.

 It’s also not known whether why we react, is the cause or the result of the ways we construe the world.